domiriel/LIFE/README.md

 #### Tags

-Optionally, a set of tags can be specified by enclosing them im square brackets ("`[]`").
+Optionally, a set of tags can be specified by enclosing them in square brackets ("`[]`").
 Different tags should be separated with a pipe character ("`|`").
 The tags can be qualified with one or more values (separated by commas), specifying particular properties for that instance of the tag.
 To do so just write them after the tag, using a semicolon as a separator.
 For instance, if you are using a tag that `lunch` to represent that you had lunch at a certain place, you could further specify what you ate using a value:

     1245-1332: Pop's Diner [lunch:chicken,french fries]

-Another usecase would be, for instaance, to record going to the movies and the movie you watched:
+Another use case would be, for instance, to record going to the movies and the movie you watched:

     2124-2349: neighborhood cinema [movies:Star Wars: The Force Awakens|leisure]